California Red Light Accident Lawyers

 California follows the pure comparative fault doctrine in personal injury cases, including traffic collisions.
 Under this statute, every responsible party will share liability based on their respective contribution to the accident.

 Even the victim can be partially liable.
-They will still be able to recover damages, but their award will be less due to their degree of fault.
+They may still be able to recover damages, but their award will be less due to their degree of fault.

 Do you want to know how these laws apply to your case?
-Contact our red light accident lawyers in California today for your free initial consultation.
+Contact our red light accident lawyers in California for your free initial consultation.
 Use our online form to reach out.
-We’re always ready to answer your questions and concerns.
+Our team is available to answer your questions and concerns.

 What To Do After An Accident Happens At A Red Light In California

-If you’re ever in a red light accident, you must take proper steps to protect your rights and ensure your safety.
-Here’s what to do:
+If you’re ever in a red light accident, you must take proper steps to protect your rights and well-being.
+Here are some recommended steps:

 - If a police officer isn’t present at the scene, call 911 and wait for law enforcement to arrive.
 Request medical assistance as well.